jerriebright/jerriebright/README.md

 ### Hey there, I'm Jerrin!!! <a><img src="https://github.com/jerriebright/jerriebright/blob/main/image/wave.gif" width="30"></a>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am a pre-final year B Tech Mechanical Engineer at VIT University, Chennai, India.
-Autonomous Systems and Robotic real-time perception are my prime area of interest
+Autonomous Systems and Robotic real-time perception are my prime area of interest.
  <br><br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I want to take up an exacting position in the industry, where I could work on R&D and traverse new paths in Intelligent Robotics.
 Bearing these long-term goals in mind, my immediate objective is to work on several prominent research activities that would boost my profile and my skills, whose importance in laying a strong foundation for a successful career in research is paramount.<br><br>

 - I’m currently working on Robotic Operating System for autonomous navigation of UAVs.